Teacher Education Program (TEP)

 STEP application packets are due the semester before Student Teaching

-Students will submit their STEP packets using the online STEP submission portal (link provided below).
+Students will submit their STEP packets using the online STEP submission portal on the STEP website.
 Completed STEP application packets are due on:

 • the 1st Friday in March (for Spring submission) and